ncsu-cga/research.package/_pages/survey.md

       "Please indicate for each of the five statements which is closest to how you have been feeling over the last two weeks.
 Notice that higher numbers mean better well-being.";
 ```

-#### QuestionStep
+### QuestionStep
-Let's create an actual Question Step.
-An [RPQuestionStep](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html) is a generic step that needs a child of [RPAnswerFormat](https://pub.dev/documentation/research_package/latest/research_package_model/RPAnswerFormat-class.html) on which depends what kind of question will the step present.
+Let's create an actual question step.
+An [`RPQuestionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html) is a generic step that needs a child of [`RPAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPAnswerFormat-class.html) on which depends what kind of question will the step present.

-You can create as many question steps as you desire.
+You can create as many question steps as you want.

-Let's have a look at the available Answer Formats in Research Package.
+Let's have a look at the available answer formats in ResearchPackage.

-##### Single Choice
+#### Single Choice

 In order to create the question step we have to set up the answer format first with a list of choices ([RPChoice](https://pub.dev/documentation/research_package/latest/research_package_model/RPChoice-class.html)) and the answer style.
 An `RPChoice` has a text which will be presented to the participant and a value which can be used for other purposes.
 When saving the result both of the fields will be saved.